 From 50,000.01 to 200,000 euro 3%

 This will be an extra charge upon the sum for which the art work is obtained, excluding VAT for auctions this is regarded as the hammer price (excluding the buyers premium).

-There are three ways you can bid at auction in each case don’t forget that
+There are 4 ways you can bid in our auctions:

 Bidding in person